danielsiwiec/containerized-contract-tests/README.md

 make contract-build
 ```

-This will build a Docker image with the contract tests
+This will build a Docker image with the contract tests in it.

 ### Exercise the contract against the provider